MicrosoftDocs/customer-voice/fp-docs/get-started.md

 ## Microsoft Forms Pro trial

-Microsoft Forms Pro in now Dynamics 365 Customer Voice and will be generally available by end of August 2020.
-You can sign up for the trial after Dynamics 365 Customer Voice is generally available.
+Microsoft Forms Pro in now Dynamics 365 Customer Voice.
+You can sign up for the Dynamics 365 Customer Voice trial from [https://customervoice.microsoft.com](https://customervoice.microsoft.com).

-If you are an existing Forms Pro user, use [https://forms.office.com](https://forms.office.com) to sign in to Forms Pro.
-To purchase Forms Pro licenses, see [Purchase Microsoft Forms Pro](purchase.md).
+If you are an existing Forms Pro user on US Government Community Cloud, use [https://forms.office.com](https://forms.office.com) to sign in to Forms Pro.
+To purchase Dynamics 365 Customer Voice licenses, see [Purchase Dynamics 365 Customer Voice](../cv-docs/purchase.md).

 ## Forms Pro availability on US Government Community Cloud